lightbend/sbt-whitesource/README.md

   userName = "", passwd = "********" /* Organization API Key */)
 ```

+Note: on Jenkins you can inject that file, while on Travis CI you'd have to use its [Environment Variables](https://docs.travis-ci.com/user/environment-variables/) feature.

 3. In your `build.sbt` set the product name and the aggregate project name and token, also available from WhiteSource's [Integrate][ws-Integrate] page:

 ```scala